$\alpha$-OCC: Uncertainty-Aware Camera-based 3D Semantic Occupancy Prediction: Appendix

 \subsection{Introduction on Datasets}

-During the experiments, we use two datasets: SemanticKITTI~(\cite{behley2019semantickitti}) and SSCBench-KITTI-360~(\cite{li2023sscbench}).
-SemanticKITTI provides dense semantic annotations for each LiDAR sweep composed of 22 outdoor driving scenarios based on the KITTI Odometry Benchmark (\cite{geiger2012we}).
-Regarding the sparse input to an SSC model, it can be either a single voxelized LiDAR sweep or an RGB image.
+During the experiments, we used two datasets: SemanticKITTI~\cite{behley2019semantickitti} and KITTI360~\cite{li2023sscbench}.
+SemanticKITTI provides dense semantic annotations for each LiDAR sweep composed of 22 outdoor driving scenarios based on the KITTI Odometry Benchmark~\cite{geiger2012we}.
+Regarding the sparse input to an OCC model, it can be either a single voxelized LiDAR sweep or an RGB image.
 The voxel grids are labeled with 20 classes (19 semantics and 1 empty), with the size of 0.2m $\times$ 0.2m $\times$ 0.2m.
 We only used the train and validation parts of SemanticKITTI as the annotations of the test part are not available.
-SSCBench-KITTI-360 provides dense semantic annotations for each image based on KITTI-360 (\cite{liao2022kitti}), which is called KITTI360 for simplification.
+SSCBench-KITTI-360 provides dense semantic annotations for each image based on KITTI360~\cite{liao2022kitti}, which is also called KITTI360 for simplification.
 The voxel grids are labeled with 19 classes (18 semantics and 1 empty), with the size of 0.2m $\times$ 0.2m $\times$ 0.2m.
-Both SemanticKITTI and SSCBench-KITTI-360 are interested in a volume of 51.2m ahead of the car, 25.6m to left and right side, and 6.4m in height.
+Both SemanticKITTI and KITTI360 are interested in a volume of 51.2m ahead of the car, 25.6m to left and right side, and 6.4m in height.